 Here are some important travel tips for Thailand and Koh Mak you should be aware of.
-It could save you a lot of trouble!

 Malaria: There is still malaria in the Trat Province, but only in the remote areas near the jungle or the border of Cambodia.
-As much as we now, there are no reports of malaria-cases in the last 15-20 years on Koh Mak.
+As far as we now, there are no reports of malaria-cases in the last 15-20 years on Koh Mak.

 Hospitals and Doctors:

 On Koh Mak is a health center which can take care of not so serious injuries and which can provide medication.

 There are two branches of the Bangkok Hospital nearby: one is located on Koh Chang and the other (bigger one) is in Trat.
 Bangkok Hospital opened a little branch on Koh Mak 2018.